mauOrtRuiz/Grain_classify/README.md

 # Grain_classify
-A Neural network for Grain Classification Images.
-Images were captured by PhD Pedro Paramo with following characteristics:
+A Neural network method for Grain Classification  of superalloy Images.
+Images were obtained by Ph.D.
+Pedro ParamoK.  with following characteristics:

 Fine
 Medium
 Big

-After a first inspection of data
+After a first inspection of data some basic statistics of the images set is obtained.
 ```
 clear